koliniaira/ASCU/README.md

     * How to use the top/bottom parts of the screen for movement and jumping.
   * After the intro finishes, the phone sends `gesture: "intro_done"` back to Unity, so Unity knows it can start SFX.
 * `checkpoint_reached`:
   * Speaks any supplied `tts` text.
-  * Waits ~1.5 seconds, then **reloads the controller page** to reset its state (useful when restarting or respawning between segments).

 ---